‘I make myself the med’cines I prescribe’: George Crabbe’s Poetic Botany and Medical Resourcefulness

 Abstract

-Crabbe’s poetics of medicinal botany has received little critical interest, and whilst Alfred Ainger perceptively labelled him as a ‘hedge apothecary’ in his biography, the subject has only been partially addressed in an unpublished dissertation by historian and cardiac surgeon, Lawrence Zaroff over two decades ago.
-Scholars have noted Crabbe’s role as a poet-botanist, but there has rarely been any consideration on how he uses his botanical knowledge for literary and medical purposes, or how his sensitivity to the therapeutic value of plants relates to his poetic theory and practice.
-This study of Crabbe’s poetic engagement with medicinal plants and herbalism aims to unite his three identities—poet, surgeon, and botanist—by tracing, in his own words, the natural ‘links that bind those various deeds’(II.
-5), such that ‘no mysterious void is left’ (II.
-6).
+Crabbe’s writing on medicinal botany and herbalism has received little critical attention, and whilst Alfred Ainger perceptively labelled him as a “hedge apothecary” in his biography, the subject has only been partially addressed in an unpublished dissertation by historian and cardiac surgeon Lawrence Zaroff over two decades ago.
+Scholars such as Christopher Ricks have noted Crabbe’s role as “a remarkable botanist” or poet-botanist, but there has rarely been any sustained consideration of how he employs his botanical knowledge for literary and medical purposes, or how his sensitivity to the therapeutic value of plants relates to his poetic theory and practice.
+This study of Crabbe’s poetic engagement with medicinal plants and herbs aims to unite his three interrelated identities as poet, surgeon, and botanist by tracing, in his own words, the natural “links that bind those various deeds,” so that “no mysterious void is left between” them.